 Gender Inclusive Care and Intersectionality: A Guide for Perinatal Care Providers

-A supplemental 15-20 minute course
+A 21 minute course with optional CE

 designed to meet the requirements of

-California AB 2319, the Amended Dignity in Pregnancy and Childbirth Act
+California AB-2319, the Amended Dignity in Pregnancy and Childbirth Act

-AB 2319 applies to "All staff interacting with perinatal patients or providing care in hospitals, clinics, birthing centers, and emergency departments".
+AB 2319 applies to "All staff interacting with perinatal patients or providing care in hospitals, clinics, birthing centers, and emergency departments."

 About the Course